JBrunnerhtl/Project-Fitness-and-Health/README.md

 - **Fitness Tracking**: Log workouts, monitor progress, and track fitness goals.
 - **Nutrition Guidance**: Access meal plans, calorie tracking, and nutritional advice.
 - **Interactive Tools**: Tools such as BMI calculators, step trackers, and more.
-- **Customizable Profiles**: Personalize your fitness journey with user-specific goals and preferences.

 ## Technologies Used